Ohio State Social Work II Internship

 Completed applications should include the following:

-- Statement of applied professional experiences, including settings, supervisors, and related course work
+- Applied professional experiences, including settings, supervisors, and related course work

 - A professional familiar with candidate’s social work identity